Compact moduli of K3 surfaces: -families

-What we have shown is that there exists a series of GM0, GM1, GM2 modifications to $\mathcal{X}\to S_\lambda$ which produces a new $\lambda$-family $\mathcal{X}''\to S_\lambda$ for which the sequence of modifications restricts to the given sequence of birational modifications $X\dashrightarrow X'$.
-Again applying Lemma \ref{toric-mod}, we can perform a final sequence of GM0 modifications so that the ordered toric model defining $\mathcal{X}''$ is the same as that for $\mathcal{X}'$. \end{proof}
+This proves that there exists a series of GM0, GM1, GM2 modifications of $\mathcal{X}\to S_\lambda$ to a new $\lambda$-family $\mathcal{X}''\to S_\lambda$ for which the sequence of modifications restricts to the given sequence of birational modifications $X\dashrightarrow X'$.
+Again applying Lemma \ref{toric-mod}, perform a sequence of GM0 modifications until the ordered toric models defining $\mathcal{X}''$ and $\mathcal{X}'$ are the same.
+The theorem follows. \end{proof}

-\begin{construction} Theorem \ref{global-fs} suggests the construction of the following groupoid.
-Define a category $\mathbb{G}_{k,t}^{\rm marked}$ whose objects are mixed marked $\lambda$-families where $\lambda^2=t$ and $\lambda$ has imprimitivity $k$.
-The morphisms in $\mathbb{G}_{k,t}^{\rm marked}$ are birational maps generated by GM0, GM1, GM2 modifications.
-Since each modification is invertible, this category is a groupoid.
-Theorem \ref{global-fs} implies that this groupoid is connected.

-We can then define the unmarked groupoid $\mathbb{G}_{k,t}$ to have objects which are (germs of) families of surfaces which are abstractly isomorphic to some $\lambda$-family $\mathcal{X}\to S_\lambda$ and whose morphisms are again generated by GM0, GM1, GM2 modifications.
-The connectedness of $\mathbb{G}_{k,t}^{\rm marked}$ implies that

-where $O^{\rm *}(\Lambda)\subset O(\Lambda)$ is the finite index subgroup of isometries acting trivially on the discriminant group $\Lambda^*/\Lambda$.
-In other words, the group of birational automorphisms of a $\lambda$-family that factor into GM0, GM1, GM2 modifications acts transitively on the set of mixed markings.